bovender/PubmedParser/README.md

 to [obtain][obtain-key] and configure an API key in order to prevent error messages from Pubmed.

-Once you have your API key, place it in your `LocalSetings.php` as follows:
+Once you have your API key, place it in your `LocalSettings.php` as follows:

 ```php
 $wgPubmedParserApiKey = `<your personal 36 hexadecimal digits>';